Skip to content

 IVDD Chance Of Recurrence

-What is Myelomalacia?
+What Is Myelomalacia?

 Myelomalacia is a life-threating complication of IVDD.
 It occurs in dogs that are unable to move and feel the rear limbs.